brownman/better-sqlite3/STEPS/prepare_packed_package/README.md

 how-to get the archived form of the package which is also installable using npm  ?
 -------
-1. create a private npm registery and upload the package's source code
+1. create a private npm registry and upload the package's source code
 ```sh

     docker run -it --rm --name verdaccio -p 4873:4873 verdaccio/verdaccio